 Teacher Nucleo Vega brings energy and a good use of gesturing to guide and focus student attention:

 7. Interactive pauses — encourages student interactivity with a short task

 Heather Craner asks her students to pause the video and complete a short reflective task (in their notebooks, in this case).
 This could also be done inside your learning management system (LMS) as an online discussion prompt or response:

-Looking back on 2020 and the videos that teachers have created, we were inspired by teachers growing their practice to adapt to this new normal, and it was hard to decide which to feature.
-If you’d like to see some more, check out the Prezi Video Teacher Gallery, where we’ve organized videos by use case.
+We’ve always been inspired by the teachers on Prezi Video who have created such great instructional videos that help improve and bring life to online classrooms.
+If you’d like to see some more videos made by teachers, check out the Prezi Video Teacher Gallery, where we’ve organized videos by use case.
 If you’d like help getting started, visit the Educator’s Resource Center.

 Paul Teske, Teacher in Residence @ Prezi